jackyliang/github-docs-search/README.md

 # Github Documentation Search

-This is a Github Documentation Search built with Timescale DB, pgvectorscale, and Python FastAPI.
-It allows you to load data from a text file, create embeddings, and perform semantic search over Github documentation data.
+This is a Github Documentation Search Sample App built with Timescale DB, pgvectorscale, and Python FastAPI.

+This Sample App lets you easily have a document search app setup and running on your local machine.
+Additionally, it allows you to load data from text files, create embeddings, chunks your data, and perform semantic search over the data.

 Built by Jacky Liang for the TimescaleDB Developer Advocate role.